 Welcome to 2020, a time when going green is one of the most popular habits to pick up.
-Not only that, but people are giving up meat and anything that contains animal by-products in a quest to preserve the planet.
-But, this still requires a lot of work.
+Not only that, but people are giving up meat and anything that contains animal by-products.
 Another habit people are picking up is having indoor plants.
-Plants provide oxygen, so of course, this is a good thing but as I mentioned before, it still requires work.
+Plants provide oxygen, so of course, this is a good thing.
 These plants attract bugs, pesticides, and other particles that demand attention and maintenance.
 On top of that, these plants can seriously damage your hardwood.
 Here at Milton Hardwood, we want to ensure you’re prepared for the challenges you may face upon preserving your hardwood flooring.

 Again, this is a great way to live your life.
 It’s all about minimizing your carbon footprint, reducing energy, and becoming aware of the materials you use in your own home.
 With all this being said, the most sustainable surface choice is hardwood flooring.
 Moisture is a huge threat to this type of flooring and that’s exactly what houseplants are packing.

 Prevent Water Damage From Houseplants

 Be careful with how many plants you have in your house.
 As mentioned before, houseplants do come with a lot of moisture and therefore, are easily able to damage your precious hardwood flooring.
 Whatever you do, there’s no need to have a forest or an amazon within your house.
 Yes, plants are good but take it easy.
 With that being said, it’s not necessarily the plant itself, which is a threat to your flooring.
 It can also be the pot, which also contains moisture.